-Secure Access To Mailboxes Via Graph
+Secure Access To Some Mailboxes Via Graph

 To use Microsoft Graph to connect to Exchange Online mailboxes, and to do that securely, requires a number of steps.
 These steps are as follows and then the process you need is detailed below: